 Medically reviewed by Dr Chaminda Goonetilleke, 10th Feb.
 2022.

 Ischiogluteal bursitis is inflammation of the bursa which lies between the hamstring tendon and the bone.
-The bursa is there to reduce friction between the tendon and the bone and it may be inflamed on its own or in conjunction with hamstring tendinitis or inflammation of tendon.
+The bursa reduces friction between the tendon and the bone.
+Ischiogluteal bursitis occurs on its own, or in conjunction with hamstring tendinitis.

-Pain will be felt when stretching the hamstring muscles but sometimes bursitis is not painful when contracting the hamstring muscle against resistance.
-It is not usually possible to palpate or feel the bursa but an MRI scan or Ultrasound scan will confirm the diagnosis.
+It is not usually possible to palpate or feel the bursa but an MRI scan or Ultrasound scan confirms the diagnosis.